ali-ehmed/react-simple-products-listing-assignment/README.md

 ## Product Listing App

 This is a dynamic Product Listing Application developed using Next.js, React, and TypeScript.
-The app initially loads 20 products from the server side and utilizes infinite scroll to load additional batches of 20 products as the user scrolls down.
+The app initially loads 8 products from the server side and utilizes infinite scroll to load additional batches 8 products as the user scrolls down.
 Each product includes a "Buy Now" button that directs users to a payment page featuring a simple form with Zod validation, masked inputs using `react-input-mask`, and form management via `react-hook-form`.

 ### Live Demo